-What’s IFTTT (If This Then That)?
+What is IFTTT (If This Then That)?

-Lucky for you, there is a single web tool now available which act as an ultimate automation service for all of your internet-connected things.
+Lucky for you, there is a single web tool now available that act as an ultimate automation service for all of your internet-connected things.
 This tool is called IFTTT which is short for “If This Then That”.

 More About IFTTT

 Launched in 2010, IFTTT is a free service that is both a mobile app and a website.
 IFTTT has seen an immense change over recent years to get to the point where it is now which is allowing you to connect all your services.
 This results in combinations known as ‘Applets’ which essentially automate your daily workflow.
 It may be through managing websites and apps or home devices.